digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 - I am not an expert in all topics.
 - I have experience with the method, how to ensure a good methodological fit, how to present and develop review papers in a compelling manner.
-- Prior experience: TA for 50 PhD students from different management disciplines
+- Prior experience: TA for 50 PhD students from different management disciplines (12 sessions,  8 assignments, exam, protocol and presentation)

 My background: phd, publications, postdoc and phd seminar, guy pare: mentor and SE, colrev, jit award